brann14/bot-guide/README.md

 # Easy Bot Setup
 > This guide explains how to set up, run, and host your Discord bot using the provided script.
-> The bot uses modern Python features, environment variables for security, structured logging, and a modular cog system.
+> The bot uses modern Python features, environment variables for security and basic cog loading.

 ## Requirements